rvcapps/niurvc/README.md

    - Select button to email and send UDID to c.konkol@rockvalleycollege.edu
    - Within 24 hours a confirmation email will be sent

-#### Install iOS App
+#### Confirmation Email
-   - Make sure you received a confirmation email from c.konkol@rockvalleycollege.edu
+   - Make sure you received a confirmation email from c.konkol@rockvalleycollege.edu that you are ready to install app and begin testing.

-   - From iOS device go to [link](itms-services://?action=download-manifest&url=https://konkolapps.github.io/manifest.plist)
+### Create Github Account

-### Access Issue System
+In order to make comments and submit new issues you need an Github account.
 - Create a FREE Github account [here](https://github.com/join)

 ### Testing App Time